skleanthous/presentations/20200528-an-intro-to-arc42/presentation.md

 <!-- _header: "What is arc42?
 4 of 8" -->

-## My experience with DDD documentation:
+## My experience with documentation in startups:

 <p style="text-align:center;"><img src="./resources/stickies.jpg" height="400" alt=""/></p>